 - Click the “Add new user” button to save the changes.

-After this, you can copy the login credentials and give them to your team members who can start using the new email and other apps you have access to.
+Now, you can copy the login credentials and give them to your team members.
+They can start using the new email and other apps you have access to.

 Step #4: Creating groups

-When you have more than just a couple of team members who need to have access to the G Suite, you will want to group them.
+If you have more than just a couple of team members who need to have access to the G Suite, you can group them.
 By grouping users, you can manage access to specific apps from the G Suite, restrict specific actions and/or information.